 This article explains the Global Filter functionality in Dashboard.
 The Global Filters functionality enables admins to create filters at the dashboard level.
 These filters can be applied to one or more reports on a dashboard.
-The reports can be built on different objects.
+The reports can be built on different objects, and the objects can originate from different sources like SFDC and MDA.
 This functionality reduces the number of filters required on each report on a dashboard, which in-turn reduces the number of dashboards required for each team, member, or reason.
 Global Filters can be configured in the Dashboard Builder page.

 Some of the probable use cases of Global Filters are listed below: